 Winding happens when the spun yarn or thread is transferred from its cone or spool, to something else, usually a bobbin or a larger spool.
 This process is crucial for preparing yarn for various textile manufacturing processes.

-We were offered, they were sort of office coats.
-They’d have liked us to wear office coats but there are three of us, three girls and we didn’t really care for that.
-We did it for a little while but not long.
-And the men could wear white coats as well because they were always handling the wool samples and things.
-So they wore white coats, which were sent off every week to be washed and starched and brought back.
-But we were just expected to be smart.
+The men wore white coats because they were always handling the wool samples and things, which were sent off every week to be washed and starched and brought back.
+But we [women] were just expected to be smart.
 And my boss’s idea of smart was smart.
 And he would say, when the mini skirt came in, ‘Jean, that skirt is too short!’

 Natavar Bhai Lad | Transcript